JSerFeng/webpack-dependencies-visualize/README.md

 Built using:

-- Trae, the whole project is built by Trae, honestly I just wrote the webpack plugin part
+- Trae, the whole project is built by Trae, honestly I probably just wrote the webpack plugin part
 - rsbuild, provide great DX
 - Arco Design